zm20200109/ISLP_CHATBOT/README.md

 This is an example of asking for partition of Python code.
 ![Asking for Python code](assets/python_code.jpeg)

+This is an example of asking for table output:

 ## Architecture

 ![Architecture of application](assets/app_architecture.png)